unixorn/zsh-quickstart-kit/README.md

 ### Functions and Aliases

 The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.
-This makes it easy for you to add extra functions and aliases without having to maintain a separate branch of this repository.
-The files will be sourced in alphanumeric order, I suggest a naming scheme of `001-onething`, `002-something-else` to ensure they're loaded in the order you expect.
+This is to make it easy for you to add extra functions and aliases without having to maintain a separate fork of this repository.
+The files will be sourced in alphanumeric order, I suggest a naming scheme of `001-onething`, `002-something-else` etc to ensure they're loaded in the order you expect.

 ### zgen plugin list

 I've included what I think is a good starter set of zsh plugins in this repository.
-To make the list easier to customize, if you create a file named `~/.zgen-local-plugins`, the starter kit will source that **instead** of running the `load-starter-plugin-list` function defined in `.zgen-setup`.
-Note: using `~/.zgen-local-plugins` is not additive, it will completely replace the kit-provided list.
+To make the list easier to customize without having to maintain a separate fork of this kit, if you create a file named `~/.zgen-local-plugins`, the `.zshrc` from this starter kit will source that **instead** of running the `load-starter-plugin-list` function defined in `~/.zgen-setup`. **Note: using `~/.zgen-local-plugins` is not additive, it will completely replace the kit-provided list.**

-Included plugins:
+### Included plugins:

 * [RobSis/zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - Adds tool to generate zsh completion functions for programs missing them
 * [chrissicool/zsh-256color](https://github.com/chrissicool/zsh-256color) - sets your terminal to 256 colors if available
 * [djui/alias-tips](https://github.com/djui/alias-tips) - Warns you when you have an alias for the command you just typed, and tells you what it is